 5 – Leaving your fog lights on

-Fog lights, both front and rear, should only be used in rain or fog or when your vision is impaired by smoke and dust.
-Once you can see clearly, they need to be off.
+Fog lights, both front and rear, should only be used in rain or fog, or when your vision is impaired by smoke and dust.
+Once you can see clearly, they need to be off or you could cop a fine.

 6 – Interrupting a funeral procession